 A new and larger bridge was built when the river Foss was canalised in 1794, beginning the development of modern Fishergate.
-Some buildings along Fishergate date from the early 19th century and still have Georgian features.
+Some buildings still have Georgian features.
 The original Mason's Arms was rebuilt in 1935, with a fireplace and oak panelling from the Gate-House of Clifford's Tower.
 It has recently lost its stained glass Masonic sign, but still displays heraldry and other imagery.

 Oxtoby's was founded in 1889 and imaginatively advertised their skill and business, but is now a shop and flats.

 The Corner Tower of the walls has a small room with arrow slits under the crenelated walkway roof.
-Opposite, Festival Flats were built in 1951, at the start of York's award-winning post-war housing improvements.
+Opposite, Festival Flats were built in 1951, at the start of York's awardwinning post-war housing improvements.